coleifer/peewee/docs/peewee/upgrading.rst

         User, fn.Max(Tweet.created_date).alias('last_date')
     ).join(Tweet, JOIN_LEFT_OUTER).group_by(User)

-Lets do an atomic update on a counter model (you'll have to user your imagination):
+Let's do an atomic update on a counter model (you'll have to use your imagination):

 .. code-block:: python